nixworks/public/news/2010/04/29/README.md

 ##### Food and Drug Administration
 ### [The U.S. Food and Drug Administration (FDA) approves Provenge (sipuleucel-T), the first "vaccine" approved to treat cancer, for men with advanced prostate cancer. ](/news/2010/04/29/the-u-s-food-and-drug-administration-fda-approves-provenge-sipuleucel-t-the-first-vaccine-approved-to-treat-cancer-for-men-with-adv.md)
-_Context: Food and Drug Administration, vaccine, prostate cancer, Provenge_
+_Context: vaccine, Provenge, prostate cancer, Food and Drug Administration_

 ##### Belgium
 ### [Belgium's parliament votes to ban the wearing of burqas and other face coverings in public. ](/news/2010/04/29/belgium-s-parliament-votes-to-ban-the-wearing-of-burqas-and-other-face-coverings-in-public.md)